The City (Pidmohylny novel)

 The City («Місто») is an urban novel by Ukrainian writer Valerian Pidmohylny, published in 1928.
+Its first English translation is The City, transl. with introduction by Maxim Tarnawsky.
+Harvard University Press, Harvard Library of Ukrainian Literature, 2025.

 Pidmohylny created the modern novel, which is focused on urban problems and touches upon philosophical questions of being.
 In this novel psyche of the characters is analyzed and the conflict takes place between people with different worldviews.
 Misto is the first urban novel in the Ukrainian literature, with new characters, issues and narrative style.
+At its core, the novel is a philosophical search for harmony in a world where our intellectual side expects rational order, whereas the instinctive natural world follows its own principles.
+The resulting alienation and disorientation reflect the basic principles of existential philosophy, in which Pidmohylnyi is close to his European counterparts of the day.

 History of writing

-In the novel Valerian Pidmohylny described the Ukrainian peasant youth, who in the early 1920s went in thousands to the cities to conquer them, pour a fresh peasant blood into them, and liquidate the Ukrainian antagonism between the city and the country.
+In the novel Valerian Pidmohylnyi described the Ukrainian peasant youth, who in the early 1920s went in thousands to the cities to conquer them, pour a fresh peasant blood into them, and liquidate the Ukrainian antagonism between the city and the country.

 The novel was not like a traditional populist prose of the 19th century because the European novel of the 19th – early 20th century guided the author.
 He learned tradition of Romance of Honoré de Balzac, Guy de Maupassant, Anatole France, Jack London, and domestic – Ahatanhel Krymsky, Volodymyr Vynnychenko.

 Features of plotline

-The story is presented by the history of the soul of Stepan Radchenko.
-He is an energetic rural young man who arrives in Kyiv to get into the economic university and hopes to come back with new knowledge to the village.

-Stepan has got nothing in the capital of Ukraine.
-Nevertheless, over time, there is a gradual conquest of the city.
-Stepan settles down in the suburbs where life is not much different from rural.
-Later he moves closer to the center, rents a separate apartment.
-At the end of the novel, he feels himself the owner of the city: "It lies humbly beneath wavy rocks, marked by points of fire, and stretches him from the darkness of the hills sharp stone fingers."
+The story presents the history of the Stepan Radchenko inner transformation.
+He is an energetic rural young man who arrives in Kyiv to get into the economic university and return with new knowledge.
+Initially, Stepan had nothing in the capital of Ukraine.
+He settles in the suburbs, where life is not very different from rural areas.
+Later, he moved closer to the center and rented a separate apartment.
+At the novel's end, he feels himself the owner of the city: "It lies humbly beneath wavy rocks, marked by points of fire, and stretches him from the darkness of the hills sharp stone fingers."